You're all set!

 9. Heat Treatment: Exposing the infested area to temperatures of around 120 degrees Fahrenheit for about 30 minutes can provide an immediate solution to termite problems.

-10. Cold Treatment: As an alternative to heat, reducing temperatures to around 15 degrees Fahrenheit for four days can effectively eliminate termites, although it requires a longer duration to see results.
+10. Cold Treatment: As an alternative to heat, reducing temperatures to around 15 degrees Fahrenheit for four days can effectively eliminate termites, although it requires longer to see results.

 How to Get Rid of Termites in Wood?